TStephanov/SoftUni-Courses/JS/Adv/ReadMe.md

 JS files only are written by me code.
-CSS and HTML files are prepared by SoftUni.
+CSS and HTML files were prepared by SoftUni.